jlapolla/sfst/outline.md

 However, we can say for sure that the following symbols are **NOT** in the symbolspace:

-- `%abc%` because "%" is not allowed in a symbol.
+- "%abc%" is not in the symbolspace because "%" is not allowed in a symbol.
-- `` (empty symbol) because a symbol must contain at least one character.
+- "" (empty symbol) is not in the symbolspace because a symbol must contain at least one character.
-- `0` because a symbol cannot start with a digit.
+- "0" is not in the symbolspace because a symbol cannot start with a digit.

 #### Example 4